heike/markers/README.md

   slow.

-- aligning signatures –– I’m still doing this my initial way instead of using your “markers” way because I added a piece in which all marks are the same length, 900 points, with NA fillers on either side.
+- aligning signatures –– I’m still doing this my initial way instead of using your “tmaRks” way because I added a piece in which all marks are the same length, 900 points, with NA fillers on either side.
 I figured this would make modeling easier.
 One thing I haven’t done is to align the signals based on two criteria: the subset by tool (marks at different angles) and then by angle.
 When I tried aligning the marks made at different angles the alignment didn’t look good.

 - binning –– So far I’ve done this by choosing an arbitrary number of bins (18, so that each bin has 50 points in it).
 It would be nice if I